genomicsclass/book/pages/plots_to_avoid.md

 ![This plot demonstrates that using color is more than enough to distinguish the three lines.](figure/plots_to_avoid-colors-for-different-lines-1.png)

-### Ignoring Important Factors
+#### Ignoring important factors

-In this example we generate data with a simulation.
+In this example, we generate data with a simulation.
 We are studying a dose-response relationship between two groups: treatment and control.
 We have three groups of measurements for both control and treatment.
 Comparing treatment and control using the common barplot:

 ![Ingoring important factors](https://raw.githubusercontent.com/kbroman/Talk_Graphs/master/Figs/fig9d.png)

-Instead we should show each curve.
-We can use color to distinguish treatment and control and dashed and solid lines to distinguish the original data from the mean of the three groups.
+Instead, we should show each curve.
+We can use color to distinguish treatment and control, and dashed and solid lines to distinguish the original data from the mean of the three groups.

 ```r